marcduiker/azure-functions-university/lessons/cosmosdb.md

 Click `Save` on the Access Policies at the Azure Portal.

-6.5 Referencing the Azure key vault secrets at the Azure Functions App settings
+### 6.5 Referencing the Azure key vault secrets at the Azure Functions App settings

 The next step is to add the reference to the secrets of the Azure Key Vault service in the Function App.
-First get the identifiers from your Azure Key Vault and copy both `queueConnection` and `CosmosDBConnection` values for later use.
+First get the identifiers from your Azure Key Vault and copy both `QueueConnection` and `CosmosDBConnection` values for later use.
 The identifier looks something like this:

 `https://{name}.vault.azure.net/secrets/{secret}/{id}`

 Go to your Function App, then configuration and update the value of both connection strings, with their own reference to the Key Vault.
 Example:

-The app setting name is: `queueConnection` and the value will be something like @Microsoft.KeyVault(SecretUri={copied identifier for the secret of the `queueConnection`})
+The app setting name is: `QueueConnection` and the value will be something like @Microsoft.KeyVault(SecretUri={copied identifier for the secret of the `QueueConnection`})

 The format is documented at [this page](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references#reference-syntax) of the official Microsoft Docs.